hardwario/bc-website/content/doc/tutorials/playground-setup.en.md

 * One of the **BigClown IoT kits**

-## Playground Setup or Upgrade
+## Platform Guides

-Select the installation procedure on one of the supported operating systems:
+Select the setup procedure on one of the supported operating systems:

 * [**Playground Setup on Windows**]({{< relref "#playground-setup-on-windows" >}})